Death Wish (1974 film): Plot

-Paul Kersey is a middle-aged architect who lives in Manhattan with his wife, Joanna, and their adult daughter Carol Kersey Toby.
-One day, Joanna and Carol are followed home from the grocery store by three muggers.
-The trio invade the Kersey apartment by posing as deliverymen.
-Discovering that the women only have $7 on them, the goons severely beat Joanna and sexually assault Carol before fleeing.
+Paul Kersey is a middle-aged architect who lives in Manhattan with his wife, Joanna.
+Their adult daughter, Carol, and her husband, Jack Toby, live nearby.
+One day, Joanna and Carol are followed home from the grocery store by three muggers who invade the Kersey apartment.
+Discovering that the women only have $7, the goons severely beat and slash Joanna and sexually assault Carol before fleeing.
 At the hospital, Joanna dies from her injuries.
-After her funeral, Paul has an encounter with a mugger, and fights back with a homemade weapon, causing the mugger to run away.
+After her funeral, Paul has an encounter with a mugger and fights back with a homemade weapon, causing the mugger to run away.
 Paul is left shaken and energized by the encounter.

-A few days later, Paul's boss Henry Ives sends him to Tucson, Arizona to work with real estate developer Ames Jainchill, a client with a residential development project.
-Paul is eventually invited to dinner by Ames at his gun club.
+A few days later, Paul's boss, Henry Ives, sends him to Tucson to work with real estate developer Ames Jainchill, a client with a residential development project.
 Ames is impressed with Paul's pistol marksmanship at the target range.
-Paul reveals he was a conscientious objector during the Korean War, when he served as a combat medic, and that he had been taught to handle firearms by his hunter father.
-But after the senior Kersey was mortally wounded by a second hunter who mistook Paul's father for a deer, Paul's mother made him swear never to use guns again.
-Paul helps Ames plan his residential housing development.
-After a couple of weeks, Ames drives Paul back to Tucson Airport and places a gift as a thank you for his work on the project, into Paul's checked luggage.
+Paul reveals that he was a conscientious objector during the Korean War, serving as a combat medic.
+He helps Ames plan his residential housing development.
+After a couple of weeks, Ames drives Paul back to Tucson Airport and places a gift into Paul's checked luggage.

-In Manhattan, Paul learns that Carol's mind has snapped due to the trauma she suffered and Joanna's death.
-Carol is now catatonic, and an elective mute, refusing to speak to her husband, Jack Toby.
-With Paul's blessing, Jack commits Carol to a mental rehabilitation institute.
-At home, Paul opens Ames' gift to discover that it is a Colt .32 caliber revolver with a box of ammunition and cleaning kit.
-He loads the gun, takes a late-night walk and is mugged at gunpoint, but Paul fatally shoots the mugger Thomas Leroy Marston.
-Shocked, he then runs home and vomits.
-Over the next several weeks, Paul walks through the city looking for criminals, killing several muggers by luring them into a confrontation by presenting himself as an affluent victim, or when he sees them attacking innocent people.
-NYPD Inspector Frank Ochoa investigates the vigilante killings.
-His department narrows it down to a list of men who have had a family member recently killed by muggers, and/or are war veterans.
+In Manhattan, Paul learns that Carol is catatonic, and an elective mute, refusing to speak to Jack.
+With Paul's support, Jack commits Carol to a mental rehabilitation institute in Mill Neck on Long Island.
+At home, Paul opens Ames' gift to discover that it is a Colt .32 revolver with a box of ammunition.
+He loads the gun, takes a late-night walk, and is mugged at gunpoint, but he fatally shoots the mugger.
+Over the next several weeks, Paul walks through the city looking for criminals, killing several muggers by luring them into a confrontation or when he sees them attacking innocent people.
+Police Inspector Frank Ochoa investigates the vigilante killings.
+His department narrows it down to a list of men who have had a family member recently killed by muggers or are war veterans.